 Set Up Proper Procedures for Handling Cash

-Ensuring all funds received are appropriately accounted for is key to a successful operation.
+Accounting for all funds received appropriately is key to a successful operation.
 Start by setting up a secure procedure for handling cash and other forms of payment.

 This should include having a detailed record of all transactions and deposits and developing strict guidelines to protect church funds from being lost or stolen.